 Arielle is a Kodiak High graduate, a running connoisseur and a collegiate athlete at the University of Alaska Anchorage, where she runs cross country and track for the Seawolves.
 She has earned five GNAC all-academic honors and was part of the 2018 UAA cross country team that won the GNAC championship.
 She has raced every distance from the 100 meters to half-marathons.
-As an events manager with the Alaska Sports Report, Arielle aims to encourage community involvement in sports by compiling a calendar of statewide events.
-Got an event you want us to know about?
-Reach her at email@example.com.
+In 2021, Arielle graduated with a Bachelor of Science in Health Sciences and a minor in athletic training.
+She plans to pursue a Masters in public health at UAA.
+With the Alaska Sports Report, Arielle will write about track and field and running as well as focus on statewide community events.
+Reach her at firstname.lastname@example.org.

 Shelley Romer – Development Director